awsdocs/aws-lambda-developer-guide/doc_source/configuration-layers.md

 ------

-For more information about path settings in the Lambda execution environment, see [Runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.
+For more information about path settings in the Lambda execution environment, see [Defined runtime environment variables](configuration-envvars.md#configuration-envvars-runtime)\.

 ## Layer permissions<a name="configuration-layers-permissions"></a>